jameshfisher/jameshfisher.com/_posts/2017-02-06-how-do-i-use-fork-in-c.md

   - system-calls
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  `fork` duplicates the current process.
+It returns `0` in the child process.
+In the parent process, it returns the child's new process id.
 ---

 The only way to create a new process in UNIX is with the `fork` system call, which duplicates the current process.
 Example: